Youssef-Ashraf71/Youssef-Ashraf71/README.md

 ## I'm an Undergraduate Student at Faculty of Engineering at Cairo University

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Learn more about Data structres & Algos
+- 🥅 2022 Goals: Learn more about OOP & DSA
-- ⚡ Fun fact: I love crossfit / musica / reading

  [Codeforces Profile](https://codeforces.com/profile/yoyobunt)